jwoo2000/lightbringer/README.md

 What is their gender?
 Do they play games on a regular basis?

-Please answer the next questions as a scale of 1 - 10 (1 - not true at all, and 10 being completely true)
+Please answer the next questions as a scale of 1 - 10 (1 - not true at all, and 10 being completely true):

-I thoroughly enjoyed the game.
+1. I thoroughly enjoyed the game.
-I found the controls intuitive.
+2. I found the player controls to be cumbersome.
-I found the player controls to be cumbersome.
+3. I found the controls intuitive.
-I felt comfortable using the controls.
+4. Adapting to the controls was difficult.
-I learned the controls quickly.
+5. I felt comfortable using the controls.
-The controls were similar to other games I have played.
+6. I found the controls to be inconsistent.
-I needed to learn the controls well before I could play.
+7. I learned the controls quickly.
-Adapting to the controls was difficult.
+8. The controls felt unnecessarily complex.
-The controls felt unnecessarily complex.
+9. The controls were similar to other games I have played.
-I found the controls to be inconsistent.
+10. I needed to learn the controls well before I could play.

-The following questions are open ended
+The following questions are open ended:

-What did you like about the game?
+-   What did you like about the game?
-What didn’t you like about the game?
+-   What didn’t you like about the game?
-What would you like to see added to the game?
+-   What would you like to see added to the game?
-Is there anything that you would remove from the game and if so what would you remove and why?
+-   Is there anything that you would remove from the game and if so what would you remove and why?

 ### Participants